 The type of information collected from you includes information that is necessary to operate your account or for us to provide advice or other services to you.
 We may ask you to provide personal information such as your:

 - financial details

-This information is collected from application forms you have completed, your use of our online facilities or through ongoing communications with you or persons you authorise to communicate with us on your behalf.
+This information is primarily collected from application forms you have completed, your use of our online facilities, or through ongoing communications with you or persons you authorise to communicate with us on your behalf.

-There are specific circumstances in which we will ask for your consent to provide sensitive information such as:
+There are circumstances in which we will ask for your consent to provide certain information such as:

-- personal health information from you when you apply for insurance or from medical practitioners when you make a claim
+- Health Information when you apply for insurance or from medical practitioners and other relevant professionals when you make a claim

 - income information from employers when you apply for additional insurance protection or salary continuance insurance